 International Day for Women in Maritime - 18 May

-The inaugural IMO International Day for Women in Maritime on 18 May 2022 will focus on the theme "Training-Visibility-Recognition: Supporting a barrier-free working environment”.
+The inaugural IMO International Day for Women in Maritime on 18 May 2022 focused on the theme "Training-Visibility-Recognition: Supporting a barrier-free working environment”.

-On this day, IMO invites all stakeholders to engage in events and activities around this theme.
+On this day, IMO invited all stakeholders to engage in events and activities around this theme.

-On social media, we are focusing on visibility.
-Share the many faces of women in maritime and use the hashtag #WomenInMaritimeDay.
+On social media, we focused on visibility, sharing the many faces of women in maritime, and the hashtag #WomenInMaritimeDay was used.

 Message from IMO Secretary-General

-In his message for the inaugural IMO International Day for Women in Maritime, IMO Secretary-General Kitack Lim, highlights the relevance of gender equality.
+In his message for the inaugural IMO International Day for Women in Maritime, IMO Secretary-General Kitack Lim, highlighted the relevance of gender equality.